 - Wales: Since 2011, the country has been charging .05 for every bag used, including paper and plastic

-- Italy: In 2011, the country banned using any plastic bans that are made from biodegradable products
+- Italy: In 2011, the country banned using any plastic bags that are made from biodegradable products

 - Scotland: There is a national per bag charge of .05 on bags that are used in a store or online